Beacon Rail

+In January 2026, Beacon acquired Eversholt Rail, formerly one of the big three ROSCOs in the UK.

 History

 In May 2008, Japan's Mitsubishi UFJ Financial Group purchased the European rolling stock leasing business of the Australian services entity Allco Finance Group.
 In January 2009, the entity was rebranded as Beacon Rail.
 Its initial fleet comprised 15 Class 66 locomotives (which were typically leased to Fastline and Freightliner), 12 Bombardier Traxx locomotives, and 15 coal wagons.